bcgov/digital.gov.bc.ca/README.md

 ## How to run the project locally

 NOTE: for full local development see next section.
+NOTE 2: Often the first time these commands are run the images take too long to download and the commands can time out.
+You may need to run the `build` and `up` command multiple times to get everything working.

 > requires docker
 1. `cp .env.example .env` and fill in details as needed